 5. Blue Mountains

-Of all the weekend trips from Sydney mentioned here, the Blue Mountains are about the easiest one to make: simply hop on the train from Central Station and get off in Katoomba about 2 hours later.
+The Blue Mountains are one of the best Sydney weekend getaways by train – simply hop on the train from Central Station and get off in Katoomba about 2 hours later.
 From here, you can access viewpoints and hiking trails sans vehicle, though if you do have your own wheels, you’ll have more options here.

 While in the Blue Mountains, be sure to check out the famous Three Sisters and ride the world’s steepest railway, If you’ve got more than an afternoon, consider booking a rock climbing or abseiling trip (recommended: High and Wild) or embarking on a hike (recommended: Grand Canyon loop; National Pass).